List of mayors of Kenosha, Wisconsin

+The first mayor of Kenosha was Michael Frank, a pioneer educator who is considered the father of Wisconsin public schools.
+The current mayor is David Bogdala, who previously served 16 years on the city council.
+Kenosha's longest-serving mayor is John Antaramian, from 1992 to 2008, and from 2016 to 2024.
+The most notable mayors were Joseph V. Quarles, who went on to become a U.S. senator and a U.S. district judge, and Zalmon G. Simmons, who founded the Simmons Company and is the namesake of several Kenosha institutions, such as Simmons Island.

 Village presidents (1841–1850)

-The City of Kenosha was incorporated from the area previously known as the Village of Southport in 1850.
+The Village of Southport was incorporated by an act of the 3rd Wisconsin Territorial Assembly in 1841.

 Mayors (1850–1922)

-In 1850, Kenosha was incorporated as a city using the Mayor-Aldermanic system of government with officeholders to be elected in an 1850 general election.
+In 1850, Kenosha was incorporated as a city using the Mayor-Aldermanic system of government with the first officeholders elected in an 1850 general election.

 City managers (1922–1958)

 In 1921, Kenosha elected to move to a council-manager style government where the chief executive and administrator was a city manager elected by the city commissioners.

 Mayors (1958–present)

 In 1957, Kenosha elected to return to a Mayor-Aldermanic system of government with officeholders to be elected in April 1958 general elections.